google/comprehensive-rust/src/testing/exercise.md

 - The credit card number is valid if the sum ends with `0`.

-The provided code provides a buggy implementation of the luhn algorithm, along with two basic unit tests that confirm that most the algorithm is implemented correctly.
+The provided code provides a buggy implementation of the luhn algorithm, along with two basic unit tests that confirm that most of the algorithm is implemented correctly.

 Copy the code below to <https://play.rust-lang.org/> and write additional tests